-4.1 The five WAO reports are positive reports and reflect the fact that the Council has robust financial, service and performance management arrangements in place.
+4.1 The five WAO reports were positive reports and reflected the fact that the Council has robust financial, service and performance management arrangements in place.
 Nevertheless, there are opportunities to improve these arrangements and the WAO has made a number of proposals for improvement across the reports.
-Action is being taken to address the proposals for improvement, and the progress made against these actions will be reported to the Audit Committee in due course.
+Action is being taken to address the proposals for improvement and the progress made against these actions will be reported to Members at the meeting.